F8UK261 + EC261 Both Apply

 Check My Flair Airlines Claim

-Free check · 1 year (APPR) time limit · No fee unless you win
+Free eligibility check · 1 year (APPR) time limit · Fee disclosed before signature

 01We Know Flair Airlines

 Flair Airlines operates 20+ Boeing 737 aircraft from bases in Toronto (YYZ), Vancouver (YVR), Edmonton (YEG), Calgary (YYC), and Ottawa (YOW).
-The airline carries 4+ million passengers annually.
+The airline carries many passengers annually.
 Flair's ultra-low-cost model features high aircraft utilization (12–14 hours/day), creating operational pressure.
 The CTA has received numerous complaints about Flair's APPR compliance.

 Our Success Rate